 Just a reminder before we begin to get your free printable Christmas Gift Checklist!
 Stay organized this year!

-Here’s my version of a hot chocolate bar!
-Vertical style!
-But if hot chocolate is not your thing this vertical bar can easily convert into a coffee, tea or libation of choice bar!
+Let’s drink hot chocolate!
+I’ve created a hot chocolate bar in Vertical style!
+But if hot chocolate is not your thing this vertical bar can easily convert into a coffee, tea, or libation of choice bar!

 I was thinking how fun it would be to have a Christmas hot chocolate bar in the foyer!
 Can you imagine being greeted by Christmas music and hot chocolate?